 Virtual opportunities aren’t available everywhere but If you live in a certain area, you may be able to apply for Amazon’s “work-from-home” positions, given that you’re qualified and a right fit for the position.

-The base pay is $10 an hour and full and part-time positions are only available in certain areas, however, you can filter your search by the work-from-home category and by location.
+The base pay on average is $20 an hour and full and part-time positions are only available in certain areas, however, you can filter your search by the work-from-home category and by location.

-This is more of a seasonal position but has the potential to become a permanent.
+This is more of a seasonal position but has the potential to become a permanent one.

 There were all kinds of positions listed, such as customer service rep positions for those who speak a second language, other than English.

-There are also non-customers service positions that those with a qualified tech background could potentially apply for, such as cloud tech account managers and technical trainer.
+There are also non-customer service positions that those with a qualified tech background could potentially apply for.

 Affiliate marketing is a brilliant way to make some passive income if you have a blog or website that generates a decent volume of traffic.